HomeBlog Home

 What should you check before going today?

 First, make sure you are heading to the right place for the kind of day you want: Doctors Lake Park for the pier, shoreline stop, or paddle outing, and Lakeshore Boat Ramp for launching.
-Then check park hours if you are going to Doctors Lake Park, and look at current water conditions if you expect close contact with the water.
+Then check current park details if you are going to Doctors Lake Park, and look at water conditions if you expect close contact with the water.

 WRITTEN BY